 - While on Parliament Hill, experience the “whispering wall” (east of Centre Block, behind the Famous Five monument).
 Have one person stand at the one end of the bench and a second at the opposite end of the bench.
 Now… with no more than a quiet whisper, face the wall and talk to one another.

 - On a nice spring or summer’s day, rent a bike and cycle west of downtown along the Ottawa River to admire John Ceprano’s rock sculptures at Remic Rapids.
 Every spring (continues through fall, until the sculptures are dismantled by the winter elements), John creates unique sculptures by only using rocks that are available on site.
 These often amazing creations are the perfect backdrop for pictures in the early morning or evening light!

-- To get to the Canadian Museum of Civilization, why not take the Au feel de l’eau Aqua Taxi to cross the Ottawa River?
+- To get to the Canadian Museum of History (formerly the Canadian Museum of Civilization), why not take the Au feel de l’eau Aqua Taxi to cross the Ottawa River?
 A one-way trip is $5 and a round trip is $8.
 The Aqua Taxi is a great way to enjoy views of the Parliament buildings and the Rideau Canal locks!